Tracker ZIP Files

-Supplemental HTML and/or PDF files (with associated images) may also be added to a Tracker ZIP file.
-These are displayed in Tracker itself (see page views) and/or in separate HTML and/or PDF viewers.
+Supplemental HTML, PDF and other support files (with associated images) may also be added to a Tracker ZIP file.
+These are displayed in Tracker itself (see page views) and/or in separate desktop viewers.
 They do not have to conform to the naming conventions above.

 Tracker ZIP files can be created with any HTML editor and zip utility, but it is much easier to export them from Tracker in a single step as described below.

 2. Exporting a Tracker ZIP file

 Click the Export Tracker ZIP button on the toolbar or choose the File|Export Tracker ZIP menu item to open a dialog with fields and controls for defining and saving a ZIP file for the currently selected tab.